reconhub/learn/content/post/practical-stegen.md

   - *incidence*: to build epicurves
   - *epitrix*: to clean labels from our spreadsheet
   - dplyr: to help with factors
-  - ggplot2: to create custom visualisations
+  - *ggplot2*: to create custom visualisations
+  - *epitools*: to calculate risk ratios

 If we have these packages installed, we can tell R to load these packages from our R library: